dankwx/astro-blog/README.md

 updates about my work life, everyone's welcome to read.

-feel free to suggest correctios
+feel free to suggest correctios.